Why Visit Paris?

 The Café Culture in Paris

 Parisian cafes were the meeting place of the French Enlightenment in the XVIIth century and they were the stage of passionately engaging intellectual chats during the roaring twenties.
 People like Hemingway or Sartre made of these public spaces their working places and some of their masterworks were born in Parisian cafes.
 Today sitting and sipping in a cafÉ-terrasse is among the finest common pleasures in Paris and the perfect place to watch as the city goes by.
-If you want to enjoy a local breakfast, add a cafe & croissant in a typical Parisian Café on your to-do list.
+If you want to enjoy a local breakfast, add a cafe & croissant in one of the famous Cafés in Paris (or just a typical Parisian Café) on your to-do list.
 We tell you everything about Parisian Cafés and French food on Yummy Paris.

 Food & Wine in Paris